 When a child or adolescent is diagnosed with cancer, the family may experience emotional and financial strain, which can cause anxiety.
 One parent may have to take time off work so they can be with the child in hospital, while siblings are often left with just one parent at home.
 The changing family dynamics and stress can lead to relationship issues.
 In single-parent or separated families, the pressures can be even greater.

 Families in regional schools face extra complications.
 The major centres for cancer treatment are usually in large cities, away from the family’s main support network.
 Often the student must travel great distances and stay away from home and school for long periods.
 One parent usually has to travel with the child, while the other parent stays home for work and to care for siblings.

-School staff can link the family to school counselling services and offer support to any siblings who also attend the school (see pages 44–45).
+School staff can link the family to school counselling services and offer support to any siblings who also attend the school (See How your school can help).
 If your school has fees, the principal could consider how these can be adjusted to ease the family’s financial burden.
 Fellow school parents often play a key role in coordinating support when a child has cancer, particularly if there isn’t any extended family to help.
 With the family’s permission, they may organise a roster for meals, childminding or transport (such as taking siblings to school, sport or other activities), or set up a fundraising website.
 A group of parents may organise this help among themselves, or it could be coordinated by the school’s parent association, such as the P&C or P&F.